UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 11.
 Example of behavioural interpretation of the truth table.

-Thus, what you see here is a powerful concept: all software algorithms are hardware-independent, meaning that they rely completely in RAM variables being totally compatible between hardware computer platforms.
+Thus, what you see here is the powerful concept of hardware abstraction: all software algorithms are hardware-independent, meaning that they rely completely in RAM variables being totally compatible through all microcomputer platforms.
 If the technology has to change only the hardware-dependent functions must be adapted, and this is what hardware drivers do in computer organisation.
-This concept is explained in Fig. 12.
+This concept is explained colouring functions in Fig. 12.

 software